Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 590 should be quite a bit faster than the GeForce GTX 650 overall. (explain)
+Memory BandwidthThe GeForce GTX 590 should in theory be quite a bit faster than the GeForce GTX 650 overall. (explain)

-Texel RateThe GeForce GTX 590 should be a lot (about 129%) better at texture filtering than the GeForce GTX 650. (explain)
+Texel RateThe GeForce GTX 590 will be much (about 129%) more effective at texture filtering than the GeForce GTX 650. (explain)

-Pixel RateThe GeForce GTX 590 should be much (approximately 244%) more effective at AA than the GeForce GTX 650, and also should be capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 590 should be a lot (approximately 244%) faster with regards to AA than the GeForce GTX 650, and will be able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison